hammar/hammar.github.io/01-research.md

 permalink: /research/
 ---

 My PhD project focused on improvent to methods and tooling for development and use of high-quality Ontology Design Patterns.
 Subsequently I have begun exploring challenges in ontology visualisation, modularisation, and the decoupling of ontology interface and implementation.
+Recently I have worked primarily on the [RealEstateCore project](https://www.realestatecore.io).

 Below you'll find some more information about my research contributions.
 You can also visit the [publications page](/publications/) for a full list of papers I've authored.